Documentation

 Okay, let's jump to the fun stuff and create the first page of your.

-future website The page will be located in pages/
+future website The page will be located in pages/ directory, so we.

 need to create one beforehand .